sayakpaul/dreambooth-keras/README.md

 3. **Instance images**

-    Get a few images ( 3 - 10) that are representative of the concept the model is going to be fine-tuned with.
+    Get a few images (3 - 10) that are representative of the concept the model is going to be fine-tuned with.
 These images would be associated with the `instance_prompt`.
 These images are referred to as the `instance_images` from the codebase.
-Archive these images and host it somewhere online so that the archive can be downloaded using `requests` Python module.
+Archive these images and host them somewhere online so that the archive can be downloaded using `tf.keras.utils.get_file()` function internally.

 4. **Class images**